For actors in their 50s and older, the earnings differential more than doubles in dollar volume, writes Sofia Izquierdo Sanchez.

 - This blog post originally appeared at LSE Business Review and is based on the author’s research with John S. Heywood and Maria Navarro Paniagua, presented in August 2019 at the annual congress of the European Economic Association in Manchester, England.

-- The post gives the views of its author(s), not the position of LSE Business Review or the London School of Economics.
+- Note: This article gives the views of the author, and not the position of USAPP – American Politics and Policy, nor the London School of Economics.

 - Featured image by Dick Thomas Johnson, under a CC-BY-2.0 licence